Revising analog regulations Status Dashboard

 * The figures may change as a result of further scrutiny.

-3. Points to Note
+3. Points to note

-Data Definition
+Defining Data

 Source of each data